Chart Color Schemes

 Green Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Green Point, Central Coast - NSW, was estimated at around 6,974 as of November 2025, reflecting an increase of 164 people since the 2021 Census.
-This growth represents a 2.4% rise from the previous figure of 6,810 residents.
-The change is inferred from AreaSearch's estimation of the resident population at 6,956 following examination of ABS ERP data released in June 2024 and an additional 139 validated new addresses since the Census date.
-This level of population equates to a density ratio of 812 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Green Point's growth exceeded that of the broader SA3 area (2.3%), marking it as a growth leader in the region.
-Overseas migration contributed approximately 65% of overall population gains during recent periods.
+The population of the Green Point (Central Coast - NSW) statistical area (Lv2), as estimated by AreaSearch based on ABS updates and new addresses validated since Nov 2025, is approximately 6,919.
+This figure represents an increase of 109 people since the 2021 Census, which reported a population of 6,810.
+The change is inferred from the resident population estimate of 6,895 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
+This level of population results in a density ratio of 806 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
+The Green Point (Central Coast - NSW) (SA2)'s growth rate of 1.6% since the census positions it competitively within 1.5 percentage points of the SA3 area's growth rate of 3.1%.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods in this area.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas covered by this data and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by the former data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the area is expected to increase by 258 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.9% in total over the 17-year period.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the Green Point (Central Coast - NSW) statistical area (Lv2) expected to increase by 266 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.8% in total over the 17 years.

 Frequently Asked Questions - Population